Rwanda–United States relations: History

+In 2025, the United States served as a mediator in talks that led to a peace agreement between Rwanda and the Democratic Republic of the Congo.

 The current Rwandan ambassador to the United States is Mathilde Mukantabana.

 Diplomatic missions

 The Embassy of Rwanda in Washington, D.C. is Rwanda's diplomatic mission to the United States of America.
 It is also accredited to Argentina, Brazil, and Mexico.
 The embassy is located in Italianate row house at 1714 New Hampshire Avenue NW in the Dupont Circle neighborhood.

-The U.S. maintains an embassy in Kigali, Rwanda.